saalk/qasino/README.md

 # Qasino backend
-- an Java 11 Spring Boot based application
+- a Java 8 Spring-Boot based application
 - serving only one endpoint using GraphQL
 - based upon EventSourcing architecture limiting tables MySQL database
 - hosted in the cloud with Strato and ...